Trees That Feed Foundation

 A breadfruit a day keeps the doctor away.
 Maybe that’s how the saying should go!

-Click here to see a nutritional comparison of breadfruit to potatoes and rice.
+Click on Breadfruit Nutritional Value and Versatility to see a nutritional comparison of breadfruit to potatoes and rice.
 It was created by our friend Dr. Diane Ragone at the Breadfruit Institute of the National Tropical Botanical Garden.

-Scroll down for more information on breadfruit, all based on scientific research.
+Scroll down for more information, all based on scientific research.

 Scientific Proof